spellshape/cli/docs/versioned_docs/version-v0.26.1/01-welcome/01-index.md

 the [Cosmos ecosystem](https://cosmos.network/ecosystem/apps) to discover a wide variety of apps, blockchains, wallets, and explorers that are built in the Cosmos ecosystem.

-## Projects building with Ignite CLI
+## Projects building with Spellshape CLI

 <ProjectsTable data={[
   { name: "Stride Labs", logo: "img/logo/stride.svg"},